 - Swansea Criteria, need 6 of 14 for diagnosis of AFLP.

 - Vomiting

-- Abdominal Pain
+- o Abdominal Pain

-- Polyuria/polydipsia (secondary to placental secretion of vasopressinase causing diabetes insipidus)
+- Polyuria/polydipsia (placental secreting vasopressinase causing diabetes insipidus)

-- o Encephalopathy
+- Encephalopathy

 - o Ascites

-- o Leukocytosis
+- \circ Leukocytosis

 - Coagulopathy

 - Hyperbilirubinemia conjugated

 - o Hypoglycemia

 - o Transaminitis

 - o Hyperammonemia

 - Renal impairment

 - Elevated urate

-- o Pathologic evidence of microvesicular fat of liver
+- Pathologic evidence of microvesicular fat of liver

 - Symptoms (e.g. jaundice, vomiting, encephalopathy, ascites) and signs (e.g. coagulopathy, hyperbilirubinemia, hypoglycemia) are reflective of liver failure.

 - A normal ultrasound (i.e. without steatohepatitis) does not rule out AFLP as the fatty deposits are on a cellular level seen only on pathology.

 - A liver biopsy is often needed to diagnose AFLP as the pathognomonic finding is microvesicular fat deposits.

 - Unusual correlation with diabetes insipidus.
 Ask about change in thirst.

 - Need to rule out other diseases that may cause elevated liver enzymes.
 The main differential diagnoses are pre-eclampsia with HELLP syndrome and sepsis.